SUBMITTING YOUR MANUSCRIPT

-Look at the books on your shelf and see how they are done - what worked in getting you to buy the book?
+Look at the books on your shelf and see how they are done – what worked in getting you to buy the book?
 Learn from the hundreds of examples you probably have in your house.
-If not there, go into a bookshop.
+If not, go to a bookshop.

-We have a form to complete which gives us the information we need to disseminate to retailers and other trading partners.
-It also asks for the information we need to do the iportant things - like paying royalties.
-See the submissions menu to the left of this page.
+We have a form that gives us the information we need to disseminate to retailers and other trading partners.
+It also asks for the information we need to do the important things – like paying royalties.
+See the menu at the bottom of the page.